thoraxe/vibe-ols/README.md

 1. Start the FastAPI backend server
 2. Start the Streamlit frontend
 3. Navigate to `http://localhost:8501` in your browser
-4. Use the sidebar to select different operations (🤖 AI Query, 🔍 Investigate, 📥 Inbox)
+4. Use the sidebar to select different operations:
+   - **🤖 AI Query** - Quick OpenShift troubleshooting questions
+   - **🔍 Investigate** - Comprehensive OpenShift investigation with detailed reporting
+   - **📥 Inbox** - Message handling system
+   - **🔧 MCP Tools** - View and test available MCP tools
-5. For AI Query:
+5. For both AI Query and Investigation:
    - **Enable streaming** (recommended) for real-time response generation
    - **Disable streaming** for traditional request-response interaction
 6. Fill in the forms and submit requests to interact with the API

 ## MCP Server Integration

 The application supports Model Context Protocol (MCP) servers to enhance AI responses with tools that provide additional capabilities and knowledge sources.
+Both the query and investigation agents have access to all configured MCP tools.

 ### MCP Server Requirements

 MCP servers must implement the following endpoints:

-**GET /tools**
+**GET /mcp/tools**
 - **Accept**: `application/json`
 - **Returns**: List of available tools